The Producers (1967 film): Plot

 Max Bialystock is an aging Broadway producer whose career has veered from great success to the depths of near failure.
 He now ekes out a hand-to-mouth existence while romancing lascivious, wealthy elderly women in exchange for money for a "next play" that may never be produced.
 Leopold "Leo" Bloom, a neurotic young accountant prone to hysterics, arrives at Max's office to audit his accounts and discovers a $2,000 discrepancy in the accounts of Max's last play.
-Max persuades Leo to hide the fraud, and Leo realizes that, since a flop is expected to lose money, the IRS will not investigate its finances, so a producer could earn more from a flop than from a hit by overselling interests and embezzling the funds.
-Wishing to put this scheme into action and flee to Rio de Janeiro with the profits, Max convinces Leo to join him, treating him to lunch and a day out and saying that his drab life is little different to prison anyway.
+Max persuades Leo to hide the fraud, and Leo realizes that, since a flop is expected to lose money, the IRS will not investigate its finances, and the investors will not expect a large financial return, so a producer could earn more from a flop than from a hit by overselling interests and embezzling the funds.
+However, Leo also points out that if the play is a hit, the producer would be charged with fraud since it would be impossible to cover paying the large amount of backers needed for such a plan.
+Max decides to make this into a scheme, and use the profits to flee to Rio de Janeiro.
+He convinces Leo to join him, treating him to lunch and a day out and saying that his drab life in accounting is little different from prison anyway.
+Leo has an epiphany and agrees to the con.

 The partners find the ideal play for their scheme: Springtime for Hitler: A Gay Romp with Adolf and Eva at Berchtesgaden, a "love letter to Hitler" written by deranged ex-Nazi soldier Franz Liebkind.
 Max and Leo bond with Franz over schnapps and tell him they want to show the world a positive representation of Hitler.
-Now with the stage rights, Max sells 25,000% of the play to investors, using some of the money to redecorate the office and hire an attractive Swedish receptionist, Ulla.
+Now with the stage rights, Max goes to work seducing as many old rich women as possible, selling 25,000% of the play to investors.
+Right away, he uses some of the money to redecorate the office and hire an attractive Swedish receptionist, Ulla.
+They sign on Roger De Bris as their director based on his extraordinarily poor reputation, who immediately demands revisions to the play and a happy ending in which the Nazis win the war.
+The part of Hitler goes to a hippie actor named Lorenzo St. DuBois (nicknamed "L.S.D.") who accidentally wandered into the wrong theater during the casting call.